 Welcome to Luton Henge Luton Henge is a project where art, history, and nature come together, and we want YOU to be a part of it!
 Inspired by ancient Henges, we are reimagining an outdoor community meeting space for today.
 Led by artist Matthew Rosier, Luton Henge will be a place where everyone can connect,…

-Inspired by the vibrant rave scene of the 80s and 90s, Rave New World is a co-production with Tangled Feet that delves into the history of the Exodus collective, a pioneering group based in Luton’s Marsh Farm.
-Whether you were a part of the scene, heard about the legendary parties, or are discovering Luton’s rave…
+Inspired by the vibrant rave scene of the 80s and 90s, Rave New World was a co-production with Tangled Feet and delved into the history of the Exodus collective, a pioneering group based in Luton’s Marsh Farm.
+Whether you were a part of the scene, heard about the legendary parties, or recently discovered Luton’s…

 Snail’s ‘Make Your Mark’ project used the form of arborglyphs (tree carvings) to engage and involve local people in the creation of a collective public artwork.
 Snail is an interdisciplinary artist using sculpture, textiles, print, photography and performance to investigate ideas of power and dominance.
 Snail’s work explores identity and belonging within and between the…